MileHacker Logo

 When dining out, clearly explain your dietary needs.

-Access to fresh local produce at markets.
+Access to new local produce at markets.

 Formal cooking classes and food tours for tourists are not widespread.
 However, guesthouse owners or local cooks may offer sessions.